reimai/github4s/microsite/docs/pull_request.md

 }
 ```

-The `result` on the right is the matching [RequestedReviewersResponse][rr-scala], which contains all users and teams, whose review has been requested.
+The `result` on the right is the matching ReviewersResponse, which contains all users and teams, whose review has been requested.

 See [the API doc](https://docs.github.com/en/free-pro-team@latest/rest/reference/pulls#list-requested-reviewers-for-a-pull-request) for full reference.